 Behind the Scenes

 Much of my theatre work incorporates humor, queer possibilities, and multi-issue activism.
-Indigenous, Disability Justice, Environmental Justice, Queer, and Women of Color Feminist activists have helped me to explore and ask questions about accessibility and sustainability in theatre practices, and to identify the following concepts that can serve as a guide for my work:
+Indigenous, Disability Justice, Environmental Justice, Queer, and Women of Color Feminist activists have helped me to explore and ask questions about accessibility and sustainability in theatre practices while using the following concepts:

 The intrinsic value of each unique bodymind.